Africa's stunning growth doesn't come cheap

 Diageo coughed up a frothy $225 million for an Ethiopian state brewery last year, months after Heineken (HEIN.AS) paid $163 million for two other beer makers there.

-Private equity firms need to avoid auctions to keep a lid on valuations, according Alex-Handrah Aime, a director at Africa-focused Emerging Capital Partners.
+Private equity firms need to avoid auctions to keep a lid on valuations, according Alex-Handra Aime, a director at Africa-focused Emerging Capital Partners.

 The private equity firm is opening an office in Nairobi, its seventh office on the continent, to snatch east African opportunities.